sathishreddy-np/fastway/README.md

 # Navigate to the project directory
 cd fastway

-# Copy the .env.example file to .env
+# Copy the .env.example file to .env  in Linux Systems
 cp .env.example .env
 ```